wfjvdham/Rcourse/11_trees/trees.md

 - Combination of many imperfect Decision Trees
 - Bagging is used to create a random training set for every tree
-- For every split only a random subset of $m ≈ \sqrt{p}$ variables is available, this to have a bigger varinace between trees
+- For every split only a random subset of $m ≈ \sqrt{p}$ variables is available, this to have a bigger variance between trees

+In R: `randomForest::randomForest()`

 Out-of-Bag Error Estimation
 ========================================================